-BUFFALO, N.Y. — Halloween is on Thursday, October 31 and many people may be prepping their porches with pumpkins for the spookiest night of the year.
+BUFFALO, N.Y. — Halloween has come and gone, and many people prepped their porches with pumpkins for the spookiest night of the year.

-But what should people do with their pumpkins after Halloween passes?
+But what should people do with their pumpkins now that Halloween is in the past?

 Instead of throwing pumpkins into the garbage, NOCO Forestry is encouraging people to help turn them into regenerative compost.